SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 [ DOWNLOAD DATASHEET ]

-DenySignal is a self-hosted denial signal primitive (negative capability).
+DenySignal is a self-hosted denial fact primitive.

 What it emits